gjoncas/gjoncas.github.io/posts/2020-12-16-topos-theoretic-social-science.markdown

 To give an idea of their mathematical expressiveness, a topos can be defined in 13 different ways, via different mathematical languages (2015: 41, fn.
 2).
 For our purposes, the simplest is that a topos is a category with two additional conditions: it is ‘Cartesian closed’ and it has a subobject classifier (Bhattacharyya, 2012: 16).
 The first condition is easy to understand if you’ve run into group theory: a cartesian closed category admits a basic algebra whereby objects have products and exponents.

-For the second, a subobject classifier provides a category with a logic of wholes and parts.
+For the second condition, a subobject classifier provides a category with a logic of wholes and parts.
 Viewed through the lens of social science, a subobject classifier is a structured way to provide graduated, indexed and/or spectral distinctions within a stable set of values, and lets agents assess how incremental differences affect spaces or structures of interest (2015: 41-2).

 Unlike the humanities where ‘topos’ is an incredibly pretentious word for a theme or topic, a topos in math should be thought of as an extended notion of place (Zalamea, 2018: 255).